wkolowski/Type-Theory-Wishlist/README.md

   (assoc : (x y z : A) -> op (op x y) z = op x (op y z))
 ```

-We can also do this in copattern syntax - here inheritance is denoted with `&&`.
-TODO: rethink.
+We can also do this in copattern syntax - here inheritance is denoted with `$`.

 ```
 Semigroup : RType
-&& Magma
+$ Magma
 & assoc : (x y z : A) -> op (op x y) z = op x (op y z)
 ```